 Malicious code is injected into WordPress through an infected theme, outdated plugin or script.
 This code can extract data from your site as well as insert malicious content which might go unnoticed due to its discreet nature.

 Malware can cause mild to serious damages if not handled on time.
 Sometimes the whole WordPress site needs to be re-installed as it has affected the core.
 This can also add cost to your hosting expense as a large amount of data is transferred or is being hosted using your site.

 How to prevent, and fix Malware

-Usually, malware makes its way through infected plugins and null themes.
-It is recommended to download themes only from trusted resources which is free from malicious content.
+Usually, the malware makes its way through infected plugins and null themes.
+It is recommended to download themes only from trusted resources that are free from malicious content.

 4. Cross-Site Scripting

 To avoid this type of attack uses proper data validation across the WordPress site.
 Use output sanitization to ensure the right type of data is being inserted.
 Plugins such as Prevent XSS Vulnerability can also be used.